lightning/bolts/08-transport.md

 **Receiver Actions:**

-  * Read _exactly_ 50-bytes from the network buffer.
+  * Read _exactly_ 50 bytes from the network buffer.
   * Parse out the read message (`m`) into `v = m[0]`, `re = m[1:33]`, and `c = m[34:]`.
     * where `m[0]` is the _first_ byte of `m`, `m[1:33]` is the next 33
       bytes of `m`, and `m[34:]` is the last 16 bytes of `m`